-Still with me?
+Still with us?
 Good job!
 So on to phase three, actually buying the property.
 The keyword here is: Paperwork.
 And there’s lots of it.

-The second is that you are under no obligation to actually go with the lender you got the mortgage in principle from either.
+The second is that you are under no obligation to actually go with the lender who provided the mortgage in principle, either.
 There may be better deals out there for you.
 Or it may be that when it comes to the full application there are some things relating to your unique situation that means fewer lenders are available to you.
 This can include things like being self-employed.

-Once you’ve been through available deals with your mortgage advisor, and selected the one you want to apply for.
-You’ll then begin the full application process.
+Once you’ve been through available deals with your mortgage advisor, and selected the one you want to apply for, you’ll then begin the full application process.
 For this you’ll need to provide lots of paperwork.
-This will include things like payslips and bank statements, national insurance numbers, proof of identity… lots of things.
+This will include things like payslips and bank statements, national insurance numbers, proof of identity, and so on.
 Your mortgage advisor will fill in your application, package all this information up nicely in the way the lenders like, and send it all off.

-Then we wait.
+Then it’s time to play the waiting game.
 Typically it can take around a month to hear back from the lender whether your full application has been accepted or not.
 And again a mortgage advisor is helpful here as they will chase the lender to get updates on your application status and push the whole thing along.